Mikestriken/GitCAD/README.md

 - **Locking Mechanism**: Users use the git aliases `git lock path/to/file.FCStd` and `git unlock path/to/file.FCStd` lock a `.lockfile` inside the uncompressed data directory instead of the `.FCStd` file itself.
    NOTE: THE COMMAND IS **NOT** `git lfs lock`/`git lfs unlock`
    - Why lock `.lockfile` instead of `.FCStd` directly?
-      - *`.FCStd` files are filtered to appear empty to git to save space.
+      *`.FCStd` files are filtered to appear empty to git to save space.
       If the `.FCStd` files were directly locked you would be storing the entire `.FCStd` file in git-lfs,
-      which would somewhat defeat one of the secondary purpose of extracting the `.FCStd` files in the first place...
+      which would somewhat defeat one of the secondary purposes of extracting the `.FCStd` files in the first place...
       To efficiently store the diffable contents separate from the binary contents.*

 ### Alternative Solutions to GitCAD (SVN)